-- Information Literacy: Obtain, evaluate, and ethically use information. - Communications: Communicate with various audiences using a variety of methods. - Health & Physical Education: Demonstrate progress toward healthier behaviors. - Humanities: Analyze, interpret, and evaluate works and ideas in the Humanities within appropriate global and historical contexts. - Social Science: Evaluate, analyze and explain events, behaviors, and institutions using perspectives and methods in the Social Sciences. - Power, Privilege, and Inequality: Analyze patterns of power, privilege and inequality.
+- Acquire scientific information from appropriate sources to analyze issues, claims or situations. - Communicate with various audiences using a variety of methods. - Demonstrate progress toward healthier behaviors. - Analyze, interpret, and evaluate works and ideas in the Humanities within appropriate global and historical contexts. - Obtain, evaluate, and ethically use information. - Analyze patterns of power, privilege and inequality. - Evaluate, analyze, and explain events, behaviors, and institutions using perspectives and methods in the Social Sciences.